wlsf82/cv/README.md

 Below is a list of some books I read that helped me on being the professional I am today.

+- How to change the world - Change management 3.0 - by Jurgen Appelo
 - Getting Real - The smarter, faster, easier way to build a successful web application - from BaseCamp
 - The Lean startup - How constant innovation creates radically successful businesses - by Eric Ries
 - Continuous Delivery - Reliable software releases through build, test, and deployment automation - by Jez Humble, and David Farley